Council Guide: Part V: How to Get Involved

 - Browse the Council website

-- Read the Council newsletter to learn about recent issues and decisions.
+- Read the Council newsletter or The Line to learn about recent issues and decisions.

 2. Join a group